UBC-MDS/TransLink/README.md

 This method actually recreates all of the analyses done for this Capstone project from scratch.
 Therefore, this will **take over a day to complete** and this is not recommended if you just wish to view the interactive report.
 In addition, a [Google Maps Geocoding API key is also required](https://developers.google.com/maps/documentation/geocoding/get-api-key) - Google provides $200 of free credit every month which should be more than enough to run this analysis.

 To use this method, you just need Docker and Git.
-Access to the Amazon S3 bucket is also required but only to obtain the raw data.
+Access to the Amazon S3 bucket is also required but only to obtain the raw data - the results folder on S3 is not necessary using this method since everything is created from scratch locally (whereas Method 1 has everything precompiled on S3 in /results).

 Finally, your computer **must** have at least: